eth-clients/holesky/README.md

 ### Metadata

 This is _work in progress_.
-The final config will be shared on launch date.
+The final config will be shared prior to launch date.

 * Status: _Planned_
 * Flavor: Permissionless (Proof-of-Stake)